-- A. Do not install glazing when ambient temperature is less than 50 degrees F. - B. Maintain minimum ambient temperature before, during and 24 hours after installation of glazing compounds.

-A. Coordinate the Work with glazing frames, wall openings, and perimeter air and vapor seal to adjacent Work.
+- A. Do not install glazing when ambient temperature is less than 50 degrees F. - B. Maintain minimum ambient temperature before, during and 24 hours after installation of glazing compounds. - 1.04 FIELD MEASUREMENTS - A. Verify that field measurements are as indicated on shop drawings. - 1.05 COORDINATION - A. Coordinate the Work with glazing frames, wall openings, and perimeter air and vapor seal to adjacent Work.